Paris squat artists see red as community spirit in peril

 After a long legal squabble, during which time the artists become a curiosity for passers-by and tourists, a deal with Paris Mayor Bertrand Delanoe saw the building bought by the city a decade ago and rented back to the artists.

-Six floors of rooms showcasing the eclectic creators and their work are accessible from a spiral central staircase, spattered with paint in psychedelic colors that stands out from the building's nondescript Haussmanian exterior.
+Six floors of rooms showcasing the eclectic creators and their work are accessible from a spiral central staircase, spattered with paint in psychedelic colours that stands out from the building's nondescript Haussmanian exterior.

 Despite the enthusiastic creativity that draws tens of thousands of visitors a year, whose donations fund utility bills and upkeep, resentment towards City Hall bubbles beneath the surface.